BESIDE THE SEA - TEN OF THE BEST

 Rathmullan Co Donegal

-Beautifully situated on the shores of Lough Swilly, the Wheeler family’s gracious nineteenth century house is fairly grand, but it’s not too formal - and there’s a cellar bar, which can be very relaxed.
-Bedrooms in the original house vary in size, decor, outlook and cost, but all are comfortably furnished in traditional country house style, and ten very desirable, individually decorated newer bedrooms include a pet-friendly room with a special couch for your pooch.
-Donegal in general and Rathmullan House in particular (winner of several of our Awards, including Country House of the Year) offer laid-back charm and a special sense of place - and you can look forward to excellent upbeat traditional food based on the very best of local and artisan foods too, in the famous Weeping Elm Restaurant and either of the bars.
+Quietly situated on the shores of Lough Swilly, the Wheeler family’s gracious nineteenth century house is fairly grand, but it’s not too formal - and there’s an atmospheric cellar bar, The Tap Room, which serves great pizzas and craft beers and also has outdoor tables.
+Bedrooms are comfortably furnished in traditional country house style, and ten especially desirable, individually decorated newer bedrooms include a pet-friendly room with a special couch for your pooch.
+Donegal in general and Rathmullan House in particular (winner of several of our Awards, including Country House of the Year) offer laid-back charm and a special sense of place - and you can look forward to outstanding upbeat traditional food based on the very best of local and artisan foods too, in the aptly named Cook & Gardener Restaurant and The Tap Room.
+Much of the produce comes from their own beautiful organic walled garden, which deserves a special visit.
 The Children’s Menu is a special feature too - a proper little person’s version of the adult menu – and their breakfasts are renowned.

 Inis Meain Restaurant & Suites

 Inis Meain Aran Islands Co Galway